meltano/meltano/docs/src/docs/getting-started.md

       You can now continue to step 4.

-    - If an extractor is **not yet discoverable**, find out if a Singer tap for your data source already exists by checking [Singer's index of taps](https://www.singer.io/#taps) and/or doing a web search for `Singer tap <data source>`, e.g. `Singer tap COVID-19`.
+    - If an extractor is **not yet discoverable**, find out if a Singer tap for your data source already exists by checking out [MeltanoHub for Singer](https://hub.meltano.com/singer/), which is the best place to find and explore existing Singer taps and targets.

 1. Depending on the result, pick your next step: